snownisha/Vendor-Management-System-with-Performance-Metrics/README.md

 **Vendor management system with performace matrix**

-Vendor management system with performace matrix using Django and DjangoREST Framework.This system will handle vendor profiles, track purchase orders and calculate vendor performance metrics.
+Vendor management system with performace matrix was created using Django and DjangoREST Framework.This system will handle vendor profiles, track purchase orders and calculate vendor performance metrics.

 **Prerequisites**